DCC-Lab/PyHardwareLibrary/README-USB.md

-Finally, here is the complete **USBDescriptor** for my HP Envy all-in-one printer.
+Finally, here is the complete **USBDescriptor** for my HP Envy all-in-one printer:

 ```python
 DEVICE ID 03f0:c511 on Bus 020 Address 001 =================